Your Eyes Seem Healthy, But You Should Still Get Them Checked

 We use the very general terms of getting your eyes “tested” or “checked,” but what does that really entail?
 Reciting letters off a Snellen chart?
 Distinguishing different shades of various colors?

 See, because the eyes are so complex, there are a number of tests that exist to test every part of the eye.
-When you go for your comprehensive eye exam, you can expect to be tested with the seven main tests.
+When you go for your comprehensive eye exam, you can expect to have your eyes checked with the seven main tests.

 The Seven Main Tests